About Me

 In terms of communicating the SA Patriot message, the website which was launched in October, was for me the first major, measureable milestone for the initiative.
 I am proud of the website, and am committed to enhancing it as a resource - making it more relevant to the SA Patriot Community.

 Next to the website one of the highlights of 2007 was South Africa's Rugby World Cup victory - we are proud to have worked with the SABC in its "Our Blood is Green" project to rally support around the RWC Final.
+We will continue to work towards securing funding for the SA Patriot Initiative's Campaigns in 2008.

 Another is to wander off the main roads and travel to at least one South African town I've never been to before...